DasLab/KaggleOpenVaccine/notebooks/README.md

-# DeepDeg4
+# DeepDeg4 Jupyter Notebooks

-* Code for training and inference of mRNA molecule stability models
+* Jupyter notebooks used for EDA, modeling experiments, and initial inference